Grade Level: 6 (6-7)

 Energy is the driving force of life and is fundamentally responsible for airplanes, cars, and a baseball flying into the stands.
 What will happen to an extremely hot pot of water if kept in the room at room temperature for a long time?
 That's right, over time it will cool down, and if enough time passes, we will be able to put our hands in water.
 The reason the water in the pot cools down over time is due to energy transfer in the form of heat being transferred from the warm object (water) to the cooler object (room) until eventually they reach the same temperature.
 This is a naturally occurring example of energy transfer.

-In the (associated) activity, you will see how musical instruments produce beautiful music using energy transfer.
+In the associated activity Energetic Musical Instruments, you will see how musical instruments produce beautiful music using energy transfer.

 Lesson Background and Concepts for Teachers